The distribution of violent event and interevent times in conflicts: Theory

-Sornette and Cont \cite{sornette97} have proved that in a multiplicative process, if it is long enough, the variable at stake ($\tau$, in our case) approximates a lognormal distribution, not a power law.
-Yet, they have also proved that if the minimum ($\tau_{min}$) is not arbitrarily close to zero, the distribution is a power law.
-This is the case for coarse grained data on warfare, where durations are assessed in numbers of days.
+Sornette and Cont \cite{sornette97} have proved that in a multiplicative process, $\tau$ approximates a lognormal distribution, not a power law.
+Yet, they have also proved that if the minimum duration is not arbitrarily close to zero, the distribution is a power law.
+This was typically the case in earlier studies of violence.
+Following the theorems, I conjecture that my fine-grained interevent data are closer to a lognormal than a power law.

-We can do the same exercise for violent event times.
-Because violence is interrupted at randomly occurring instances, it will result in a distribution of events, where a next event lasts shorter or longer than the previous event, expressed by a factor $v$, just like the interevent times.
-In this case, however, it is less certain that (approximately) all $v$'s are independent.
-For example, fatigue and discouragement might reduce the number of participants in later events, and render violent events systematically shorter towards the end, resulting in a rather uniform distribution.
-Therefore I am hesitant to conjecture a lognormal distribution.
+For violent event times, we can use the same multiplicative representation.
+Because violence takes a great deal of energy, event times are shorter than interevent times, which has been noticed long ago \cite{olzak89}.
+Due to the high energy demand, the tail of their distribution will be shorter, too, and I conjecture that events are lognormally distributed.